Jaeukhan/Drone-Farmland-Semantic-Segmentation/README.md

 #### Dataset

 You need to download and preprocess data from [aihub](https://aihub.or.kr/aidata/30725) for security reasons.

-- !!!!!You are not allowed to train the model with 'Validation' dataset!!!!!
-- !!!Being approved and downloading the data could take some time, so start right now!!!
-- The entire 'Training' dataset is 3TB.
-You need to download a subset of the dataset if disk size is not enough.

 The desired structure of the dataset is as follows.